 Expats moving to Spain will find a country steeped in a rich and eventful history.
 As Europe's western-most peninsula and the landmass closest to Africa, Spain has been a point of contact between some of the world’s largest and most influential civilisations.

 The Iberian Peninsula has witnessed the rise and fall of the Carthaginians, the Romans, the Moors and the gold-flush empire born of an ambitious sailor who famously discovered a "New World" in 1492.

 It was also one of the last countries in Europe to see the fall of fascism, and although it later became a resurgent economic force, it fell on hard times during the global financial crisis.
 By 2013, Spanish unemployment rates had reached record highs with as much as a third of the population out of work.
 That said, the country’s economy has shown signs of growth over the last few years.

 But the employment environment is still not ideal and salaries are often lower than they are elsewhere in Europe, although this is partially made up for by a lower cost of living.
 Expats who fail to secure employment before they relocate are also likely to have a difficult time obtaining a work permit

 and a contract upon arrival.

-However, the allure of a vibrant country famous for its fashion, food, architecture, music and arts nonetheless makes for an attractive expat destination.
+The allure of a vibrant country famous for its fashion, food, architecture, music and arts nonetheless makes for an attractive expat destination.

 The Spanish terrain is highly varied, with the twin distinctions of having both the only desert in Europe and its southernmost ski resort.
-As a result, though the nation claims a reputation for having ideal weather, expats should pay careful attention to the regional climate associated with their city or town.
+As a result, though the country has a reputation for having ideal weather, expats should pay careful attention to the regional climate associated with their city or town.